 Endurance is an important part of being a good swimmer- whether you are a competitive sprint swimmer or long-distance pool or open water swimmer.
 Developing a decent base of swimming endurance can do wonders for your performance and will help you in many ways as discussed earlier.

-With that said, I hope you found these training tips helpful and that you’ll incorporate them into your training so that you can build a solid base of endurance.
-If you liked this article consider checking out my blog for many more that you may find useful in becoming a better swimmer.
-Anyway, guess I’ll see you there!
+With that said, I hope you found these training tips helpful and that you’ll incorporate them into your training so that you can build a solid base of swimming endurance.

 More related swimming articles-